 Our favourite rooms

 If carpet colour is important to you, choose your floor according to its staircase shade, which changes with every level you ascend.
 Tall people will appreciate the extra ceiling height in the rooms on the first and second floors, especially roomy room 20.
-For added sunshine, book room four, which has lots of light in the morning and various shades of yellow.
+For added sunshine, book room 34 or 35, which both have lots of light in the morning and various shades of yellow.